brajeshwar/brajeshwar.github.io/_posts/2002/2002-11-08-developing-rich-internet-applications-seminar.md

----
-layout: post
-title: Developing Rich Internet Applications Seminar
+# Developing Rich Internet Applications Seminar
----

 "You will experience firsthand power of Macromedia Cold Fusion MX, see how to integrate rich Macromedia Flash content with applications built using ColdFusion MX, .NET, Java and SOAP-based web services using Flash Remoting MX and as well as learn how to easily integrate streaming, bidirectional audio, video and data with Macromedia Flash Communication Server.